PointCloudYC/SoftGroup/yc.md

 ### inferrence

-- ./tools/dist_test.sh $CONFIG_FILE $CHECKPOINT $NUM_GPU
+- ./tools/dist_test.sh $CONFIG_FILE $CHECKPOINT $NUM_GPU; inference on S3DIS Area_5 costs about 6h(456min), while test on 5GDataset costs 6h (359min)
 ```
 ./tools/dist_test.sh configs/softgroup_s3dis_fold5.yaml softgroup_s3dis_spconv2.pth 4
 ```

-Currently, not succeed on the test set(Area_5), it need a larger GPU(My experiments are performed on 48G GPU so that i don't have memory issues) based on the  [about S3DIS test · Issue #45 · thangvubk/SoftGroup](https://github.com/thangvubk/SoftGroup/issues/45) and [need lger GPU to make inference on S3DIS](https://github.com/thangvubk/SoftGroup/issues/68), maybe 3090 GPU can help.
+Currently, on server-HP(4 T4 GPS) not succeed on the test set(Area_5) but **on server-superrico(2 3090 GPUs) succeed!!!**, it need a larger GPU(My experiments are performed on 48G GPU so that i don't have memory issues) based on the  [about S3DIS test · Issue #45 · thangvubk/SoftGroup](https://github.com/thangvubk/SoftGroup/issues/45) and [need lger GPU to make inference on S3DIS](https://github.com/thangvubk/SoftGroup/issues/68), maybe 3090 GPU can help.
 Yet,

 ### visualization